The author is a guitarist and bassist with over 35 years of experience as a musician.

 As you probably expect, they use components that aren’t quite as high-quality as the ones in the USA guitars.
 But they also outsource their construction across the border to Mexico.

-You might be imagining some sweatshop packed with underpaid workers bolting guitars together, but this really isn’t the case.
 Fender’s USA shops are in California so this isn’t a big jump geographically, and their Mexican facilities are well-run compared to many overseas plants that put out cheap guitars.

 Point is, even though you might prefer to buy an American-made guitar if you can, you don’t need to feel guilty buying a Mexican Telecaster.
 You’re still supporting an American guitar company.

-Standard Fenders might not be as perfect as their USA-made cousins, but they’re still pretty darn good guitars, especially for the price.
+Player Series Fenders might not be as perfect as their USA-made cousins, but they’re still pretty darn good guitars, especially for the price.
 Many working players use their MIM Fenders on gigs and leave their pretty American guitars at home.

 Or, they might swap out parts until they have a custom Telecaster that beats even the best American Tele.